smithphil88/football-shirt-quiz/README.md

 #### Technologies used

-- [Google Fonts](https://fonts.google.com/) - this was used to import the fonts Silkscreen.
+- [Google Fonts](https://fonts.google.com/) - this was used to import the fonts Silkscreen and Sans-Serif.
 - [Font Awesome](https://fontawesome.com/) - this was used in order to have icons load onto certain pages.
 - [Simple Image Sizer](https://www.simpleimageresizer.com/) - this was used to convert images from JPEG to WEBP.
 - [Image Resizer](https://imageresizer.com/) - this site was used to resize some of the images.